OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 Given its diverse ecosystem, Android has a lot of backup options to account for.

 - Stock Android has built-in USB backup facilities.
-A full data backup, or a backup of a particular app's data directory, can be obtained using the <code>abd backup</code> command when USB debugging is enabled.
+A full data backup, or a backup of a particular app's data directory, can be obtained using the <code>adb backup</code> command when USB debugging is enabled.

 - Google also provides a "Back Up My Data" feature that backs up all app data to Google's servers.

-- Multiple Backup APIs are available to app developers:
+- Two Backup APIs are available to app developers:

-  - Key/ Value Backup (Backup API or Android Backup Service) uploads selected data to the Android Backup Service.
+  - [Key/Value Backup](https://developer.android.com/guide/topics/data/keyvaluebackup.html "Key/Value Backup") (Backup API or Android Backup Service) uploads selected data to the Android Backup Service.

-  - Auto Backup for Apps: With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature".
+  - [Auto Backup for Apps](https://developer.android.com/guide/topics/data/autobackup.html "Auto Backup for Apps"): With Android 6.0 (>= API level 23), Google added the "Auto Backup for Apps feature".
 This feature automatically syncs up to 25MB of app data to the user's Google Drive account.

 - OEMs may add additional options.
 For example, HTC devices have a "HTC Backup" option that, when activated, performs daily backups to the cloud.